damonlynch/rapid-photo-downloader/README.md

 This project has only ever had one software developer.
 I developed a hand injury from typing while working on the code in early 2022.
-As such code development is suspended until I recover, which will not be until 2023 or perhaps even 2024; the only exception is emergency patches.
+As such code development is suspended until I recover, which will not be until 2024; the only exception is emergency patches.

+## Depreciation of the Install Script

+I cannot maintain the `install.py` script due to my hand injury (see above) &mdash; testing the script in the variety of Linux distributions it supports requires a lot of typing.
+The script is therefore depreciated and I do not recommend its use, especially on recent Linux distributions.

 ## User Survey